Carne Asada Street Tacos (Authentic, Easy Recipe)

 We’ve lived in Southern California two different times.
-And when we did live on the East Coast, and the kids were young, we spent every summer there.
-Every year we rented the same house just a few blocks from the ocean.
-The summers were magical and filled with memories that last forever.
-Almost every day and evening was spent at the beach.
+And even when we were on the East Coast and the kids were young, we spent every summer there.
+Every year, we rented the same house just a few blocks from the ocean.
+The summers were magical and filled with the kind of memories that stay with you forever.
+Most days ended at the beach.

-Our Friday night ritual consisted of taking the kids surfing at Doheny Beach and stopping on our way home at our favorite taco stand.
-In the best possible way, it was an order at the window and take-it-home kind of taco stand.
-It was always a toss-up between carne asada or fish tacos and it usually came down to one of each.
+Our Friday night ritual was simple: take the kids surfing at Doheny Beach, then stop at our favorite taco stand on the way home.
+It was the best kind of place.
+You ordered at the window and took it home.
+It was always a toss-up between carne asada street tacos or fish tacos, and more often than not, we’d get one of each.

 What is the difference between street tacos and regular tacos?